ansys/pymeilisearch/doc/source/user-guide/index.rst

 User guide
 ==========

+Meilisearch stores data in the form of discrete records called *documents*.
+It then groups these documents into collections called *indexes*.
+In an index's settings, you can customize the search behavior for this index.
+The settings for one index do not impact other indexes.
+For more information, see the `Meilisearch documentation <https://www.meilisearch.com/docs>`_.

-The ``pymeilisearch`` command-line interface (CLI) is designed to help you scrape and upload documentation files or websites to Meilisearch.
-This user guide includes the steps of using the CLI tool effectively.
+You use PyMeilisearch to scrape and upload documents or a website to Meilisearch.
+This section describes how to use this command-line interface (CLI) tool to do the scraping and uploading.
+It then describes how to integrate Meilisearch into a website as a web component (search bar).

 .. grid:: 2

-    .. grid-item-card:: CLI usage :fas:`fa fa-terminal`
+    .. grid-item-card:: Use PyMeilisearch to scrape and upload :fas:`fa fa-terminal`
         :link: cli-usage
         :link-type: doc

-        Learn how to use PyMeilisearch from the command line.
-Covers the installation process and examples of common commands and their usage.
+        Learn how to use PyMeilisearch to scrape and upload documents or a website to Meilisearch.

-    .. grid-item-card:: Web component :fas:`fa fa-server`
+    .. grid-item-card:: Integrate Meilisearch into a website :fas:`fa fa-server`
         :link: web-component
         :link-type: doc

-        Integrate Meilisearch in a website by creating a search bar component and linking it to a running meilisearch instance.
+        Integrate Meilisearch into a website as a web component (search bar).

 .. toctree::
    :hidden: